 Will a new kind of Australian milk help Americans drink it again?a2 Milk ® isn’t promoting an alternative for milk-averse customers.
 Instead, it’s trying to get those customers to try milk again.

-Why Your Milk Could be Making You Sick1 in 4 Americans say they have issues digesting milk—it’s been so common that the percentage of lactose intolerant people is on a rapid rise.
+Why your milk could be making you sick1 in 4 Americans say they have digestive issues drinking milk.
 One dairy company says it has a simple solution by bringing Americans back to cow’s milk with their ‘super milk.’

-This quirky milk commercial will hit you right in the ’80s feelsAustralian company a2 Milk just launched in the US in the most epic way possible.
-For its commercial debut, they parodied American classic Sixteen Candles, hitting us all in the ’80s feels!
+This quirky milk commercial will hit you right in the ’80s feelsa2 Milk just launched in the US in the most epic way possible.
+For its commercial debut, they parodied an '80s classic that'll hit you in all the feels!

 Is a2 Milk® really super milk?a2 Milk® has a lot of fans in the United Kingdom.
 Should we be drinking more of it?